Prepare the cache deployment

 Create the MSR cache certificates

-Be aware that to expose the MSR cache through a node port or a host port you must use a Node FQDN (Fully Qualified Domain Name) as a SAN in your certificate.
+Be aware that to expose the MSR cache through a node port or a host port, you must use a Node FQDN (Fully Qualified Domain Name) as a SAN in your certificate.

-Create the MSR cache certficates:
+Create the MSR cache certificates:

 1. Create a cache certificate: